What Is Dyspnea?

 Dyspnea and shortness of breath mean the same thing.
 They are two different ways to label the same medical problem.

 The way to pronounce dyspnea is [dis - pe - na].

 - Tightness in your chest

-It can be acute (sudden) or chronic (long-lasting).
+It can be acute (sudden dyspnea) or chronic (long-lasting dyspnea).
 Acute dyspnea starts within a few minutes or hours.
 It can happen with other symptoms like a fever, rash, or cough.
-Chronic dyspnea can make you feel out of breath with everyday tasks, such as walking from room to room or standing up from a sitting position.
+Chronic dyspnea can make you feel out of breath with everyday tasks, such as walking from room to room or standing up.

-Many health conditions can cause shortness of breath.
-The most common causes of acute dyspnea are:
+Many conditions can cause shortness of breath.
+The most common causes of shortness of breath are:

 - Pneumonia and other respiratory infections

-Some of the more common causes of chronic dyspnea are:
+Some of the more common causes of long-term dyspnea are:

 - Chronic obstructive pulmonary disease (COPD), including emphysema

-Many other things, including panic attacks, lung cancer, and low red blood cell count (anemia), can make you feel out of breath.
-If you have dyspnea regularly and don't know why, make an appointment with your doctor to find out.
+Other things, including lung cancer and tuberculosis, can make you feel out of breath.
+If you have dyspnea and don't know why, see your doctor to find out.